acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/07-elect_energy.md

 The examples of the same program written with AVX2 and AVX-512 Intrinsics are in the files *elect_energy_avx2.c* and *elect_energy_avx512.c*, respectively.
 The code is well annotated with explanations of all statements.

 To summarize the vectorized algorithm:
+- allocate memory for _m512 vectors, each one hold 16 floating point values
+- memory must be aligned with 64 byte margins for optimal transfer
+- pack data into _m512 vectors
+- accumulate interactions looping over 16x16 tiles

 Compile the code and run it.
 ~~~